pharo-ide/Calypso/Calypso-NavigationModel.package/ClySubstringPattern.class/README.md

 I can be case sensitive or not depending on my variable.
 To create my instances you can use following messages:
-	ClySubstringPattern with: 'expected substring' caseSensitive: true By default my instances are not case sensitive.
+	ClySubstringPattern with: 'expected substring' caseSensitive: true By default my instances ae not case sensitive.

 Internal Representation and Key Implementation Points.